There are only a handful of moments quite as exciting as a confirmation mail from the university you applied to.

 If you cook most of your meals, you’ll likely spend around £150 - £250 per month on groceries.
 Eating out regularly or relying on takeaways can double that.
 You can also get student discounts in nearby restaurants and cafes.
 Also, meal prepping on weekends helps cut weekday costs and saves you from impulsive buying.

-Public transport in London is excellent but pricey, so plan ahead as muchas you can.
+Public transport in London is excellent but pricey, so plan ahead as much as you can.
 Most students rely on the Tube, buses, and trains, with discounted Oyster cards or Student Travelcards to keep costs down.
+I recommend using Trainpal or Trainline to book trains ahead, especially when you’ll be travelling outside London.

 If you live in university housing, utilities are usually included.
-However, if you’re renting privately, you'll need to pay separately for essentials such as electricity, gas, and Wi-Fi.
+However, if you’re renting privately, you may need to pay separately for essentials such as electricity, gas, and Wi-Fi.
+You can also find private accommodation with all bills included, but these are usually in the form of flatshares.

 Students are exempt from paying Council Tax if they’re enrolled full-time, so make sure to get a letter from your university confirming your status.